-Using Java Web Start is the recommended way of running the OT.
-This is because the first installation of the OT is usually easier and updates to the OT are automatically detected and installed.
+Using Java Web Start is the recommended way of running the OT as the first installation of the OT is usually easier and updates to the OT are automatically detected and installed.
+However, Web Start has been removed starting with Java 11 and thus this option is now only available with Java 10 and earlier.
+From Phase 2 of Cycle 7 it is likely that the Web Start version of the OT will be replaced with a multi-platform installer built using InstallAnywhere.